botelhoa/Dog_Whistle_Hate/README.md

 * Model output analysis

 ## Dog Whistle 5k Dataset
 * Corpus of 5,000 annotated tweets subsampled from the [MMHS150k](https://gombru.github.io/2019/10/09/MMHS/) dataset.
-Annotated for Hate, Modality, Target, Strength, and Strategy (i.e. dog whistle or not)
+Annotated for Hate, Modality, Target, Strength, and Strategy (i.e. dog whistle or not).
+Note: images can be downloaded from the original dataset
 * Codebook used to train annotation decisions
 * Train/Validation/Test data splits